 Are you ready to put your flash fiction stories to print?
-We’ve recently reviewed the best journals to submit fiction to, and some of these journals are also excellent publishers of flash fiction!
-Take a look at the submissions requirements for the following flash fiction journals.
+We’ve recently reviewed the best journals to submit fiction to, and some of these journals are also excellent publishers of flash!
+Take a look at the submissions requirements for the following journals which publish or specialize in flash.

 Improve Your Flash Fiction Stories with Writers.com!

 Want to learn the finer details of how to write flash fiction stories?
-Then take a look at our upcoming flash fiction courses with instructor Barbara Henning.
-We can’t wait to read your next flash fiction story!
+Take a look at our upcoming flash fiction courses with instructor Barbara Henning.